Internet Equity

 Nick Feamster

-Faculty Director of Research, Data Science Institute; Neubauer Professor of Computer Science and The College -
+Faculty Director of Tech Policy, Data Science Institute; Neubauer Professor of Computer Science and the College -

 Nicole Marwell